Course Introduction to Programming

 2. Search for "C/C++" (official Microsoft extension)

-Figure 4 : Extension view in the VSCode Marketplace
+Figure 4 : View of the Extension in the VSCode Marketplace

-MinGW-w64 is a compilation tool that we will use to compile our C programs.
-To install it, we will use MSYS2, a tool that facilitates the installation and updating of development tools.
+MinGW-w64 is the compilation tool we will use to compile our C programs.
+To simplify the process, we will use a .bat file, which is responsible for automatically performing the necessary installation and configuration ๐Ÿ˜‰.
 To do this:

 Figure 7